bauchdj/file-browser-web-app/notes.md

 - [Convert API](https://www.convertapi.com/)

 ## To do's:
-- currentPath with or without trailing slash
+- Clear all selected button

 Class Selected: to handle all files currently selected